dat-ecosystem-archive/docs/papers/dat-paper.md

 The UK Government Digital Service have developed the concept of a register which they define as a digital public ledger you can trust.
 In the UK government registers are beginning to be piloted as a way to expose essential open data sets in a way where consumers can verify the data has not been tampered with, and allows the data publishers to update their data sets over time.

-The design of registers was inspired by the infrastructure backing the Certificate Transparency [@laurie2013certificate] project, initated at Google, which provides a service on top of SSL certificates that enables service providers to write certificates to a distributed public ledger.
+The design of registers was inspired by the infrastructure backing the Certificate Transparency [@laurie2013certificate] project, initiated at Google, which provides a service on top of SSL certificates that enables service providers to write certificates to a distributed public ledger.
 Anyone client or service provider can verify if a certificate they received is in the ledger, which protects against so called "rogue certificates".

 # 6. Reference Implementation